 to sign, and our signature will appear in the Lamb’s Book of Life.
 It is not

-signed in blood but in faith, and that faith is the promise to obey whatever
+signed in blood but in faith, and that faith is the promise to follow Him as

 we get our trespasses and sins forgiven.
 So many people even in the Church have not signed the covenant.
 It is not Jesus who writes our name in the

-Lamb’s Book of Life; it is our signature we find there.
+Lamb’s Book of Life; it is our own signature we find there.
 The Bible says that

-if we renege on the contract, that Christ will erase our name from Book of
+if we renege on the contract, Christ will erase our name from Book of Life

 (33l) Gift of God